sinasalimipour/sinasalimipour/README.md

 ## 🙋‍♂️ About Me

-- 🌱 I’m currently learning Fundamentals of information technology And AWS.
+- 🌱 I’m currently learning Fundamentals of information technology And Javascript.
 - 👀 I’m passionate about cloud technologies and blockchain Technology
 - 📫 How to reach me?
 [LinkedIn](https://www.linkedin.com/in/sina-salimipour-577030216/) and [Twitter](https://twitter.com/sinasalimipour)
 - 🥅 2021 Goal's: Contribute more to Open Source projects.